mdefrance/AutoCarver/docs/source/about.rst

 II.
 Data Optimization: maximization of bucket association .........................................................

-The core of **AutoCarver** is :ref:`AutoCarver`.
+The core of **AutoCarver** is :ref:`BaseCarver`.
 It consists of the following Data Optimization steps:

    1. Identifying the most associated combination from all ordered combinations of modalities.
    2. Testing all combinations of NaNs grouped to one of those modalities.